MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-network-requirements.md

 # Network requirements for Dynamics 365 Guides

+Dynamics 365 Guides is a cloud-based application and might require that your network admin add, to an approved list, the IP addresses and/or endpoints that are required to connect to the Dynamics 365 servers.
 The following list contains the minimum URL endpoints and TCP/UDP ports utilized by Dynamics 365 Guides.

 #### Authentication
 - login.microsoft.com